This episode is titled, “Striving to Give an Answer”

 But what got Origen into the biggest trouble doctrinally was his description of the Trinity.
 He said it was a hierarchy where Father, Son, and Spirit were NOT equal.
 Though he attacked Gnostic beliefs, like them, he rejected the goodness of material creation.

-3 centuries after his death in 553 the Council of Constantinople pronounced Origen a heretic.
+Three centuries after his death, the Council of Constantinople pronounced Origen a heretic.
 But try to file that little factoid away for later because we’re going to spend quite a bit of time on this topic of the church debates over the Trinity & the nature of Christ in upcoming episodes.
 The 4th & 5th Cs were dominated by these debates & while the issue is largely settled for us today, we really ought to have a better appreciation for the agony the church endured for 200 years as church elders tried to figure all this out.

-The question is – did Origen REALY mean Father, Son & Spirit weren’t equal, thus making him a genuine heretic?
+The question is: Did Origen REALLY mean Father, Son & Spirit weren’t equal, thus making him a genuine heretic?
 Of by referring to them as a hierarchy, was he speaking of their submission to each other in the relational matrix of the Trinity?

 Ah—there’s the rub.
 In order to answer that, we need to know what Origen and later writers meant by the WORDS they used to describe what they believed.
 And that’s not always an easy task – especially when someone like Origen was oblivious to the arguments and debates that would rage 2 & 300 years later.

 Many scholars now contend Origen was merely trying to frame the Faith in the ideas of his day.
-But after the Council of Constantinople his works were suppressed; many of them being rounded up and burned, making modern judgment more difficult.
+But after the Council of Constantinople his works were suppressed; many of them being rounded up and burned, making modern evaluation difficult.

 Origen’s Against Celsus is one of the finest defenses of Christianity produced in the early church.
 Answering the charge that Christians, by refusing military service, failed the test of good citizenship, he wrote, “We who by our prayers destroy all demons which stir up wars, violate oaths, and disturb the peace are of more help to the emperors than those who seem to be doing the fighting.”

 The authorities weren’t convinced.
 In AD 250 the Emperor Decius had Origen imprisoned and tortured.
 He was deliberately kept alive in hope he’d renounce his faith.
 But Decius died first and Origen was set free.
-His health broken, he died shortly after his release in 245.
+His health broken, he died shortly after his release.